mdsosnkowski/cloudFormation/notes-webScraper.md

 [Design](https://youtu.be/51r3zPOun5g?si=MR2AjWEhBgGIDdSw)
 ## MARCH 2025

+####
+Review viedeo on how to setup authentication with IAM.

 #### Fri 14
-Re-test RDS build if located servers in private subnets of VPC.
+Fixed PublicIP output not working by listing "private" Re-test RDS build if located servers in private subnets of VPC.
-- Confirmed, tested, and working!!
+- Confirmed, tested, and working.

-Review viedeo on how to setup authentication with IAM.

 #### Thu 13